Parliamentary records of the United Kingdom: Longest Parliament

 The longest parliament to continuously sit in any of the United Kingdom’s constituent countries was England’s Cavalier Parliament, which sat for nearly 18 years from 8 May 1661 until 24 January 1679.

 While the Long Parliament legally sat for nearly 20 years from 3 November 1640 until 16 March 1660 (having passed an Act of Parliament stipulating it could not be dissolved except by consent of its members), it did not continuously sit for that time.
 It was purged by Oliver Cromwell in 1648 and disbanded in 1653.
 It reconvened in February 1660 only to dissolve itself the following month.

 The longest Parliament of the United Kingdom was the 37th Parliament elected at the 1935 election.
 It sat for almost 10 years throughout the Second World War, being dissolved in 1945.

 Shortest Parliament

-The aptly named Short Parliament was the shortest parliament to sit in any of the United Kingdom’s constituent countries.
+The aptly named Short Parliament of England was the shortest parliament to sit in any of the United Kingdom’s constituent countries.
 It sat for just three weeks from 13 April until 5 May 1640.